jilani97/jilani97/README.md

 - 💬 Ask me about Angular and Java
 - 📫 How to reach me: ilham.shah@gmail.com
 - 😄 Pronouns: Energetic, Helpful, Kind
-- ⚡ Fun fact: I play Pokemon TCG and Football in 4th divsion in Norway
+- ⚡ Fun fact: I play Pokemon TCG and Football in Norway for Askim Fotball

 <!--
 **jilani97/jilani97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.